-Lunch and break times See above Estates The site manager will ensure that all building checks e.g. legionella, site security, are continue to be checked regularly.
+Safeguarding All existing pre-covid safeguarding measures are in place as normal; the HT and DHT (both who are DSLs) will make contact with those children of families requiring additional pastoral support as a result of prolonged absence from school.
+The timetable of ELSAs will be continually reviewed to see what support is needed at that point.
+Catering The school kitchen will be fully open.
+Whilst policy and practices continue to embed, the kitchen will serve hot finger food.
+This will continue to be reviewed and eventually extend to full hot meals.
+The needs of children with allergies will still be met by HC3S Lunch and break times See above Estates The site manager will ensure that all building checks e.g. legionella, site security, are continue to be checked regularly.
 All staff need to ensure that classrooms have good ventilation (open windows and doors whilst ensuring safeguarding is still adhered to (e.g. not propping open fire doors etc.).
 Fire Evacuation Fire Evacuation plan has been revised to take into account Social distancing issues with the previous muster points Muster points are now on the field First Aid / Medical Room The entrance foyer will be used to administer first aid and to keep any person with a suspected case of coronavirus until they can be collected.
-All soft furnishings have been removed and replaced with easily wipe-able surfaces The entrance foyer allows good ventilation and can be shut off from the rest of the school Educational Visits The Government have advised that educational visits can now recommence including domestic residential visits Any educational day and domestic residential visits must be conducted in line with relevant COVID-secure guidelines and regulations in place at that time.
-This includes system of controls, such as keeping children within their consistent groups and the COVID-secure measures in place at the destination.
+All soft furnishings have been removed and replaced with easily wipe-able surfaces The entrance foyer allows good ventilation and can be shut off from the rest of the school Educational Visits The Government have advised against all education al visits at this time.
+This advice will be kept under review.
 After school provision After School Club / Clubs - See Section 6 Clubs run by outside providers will run from the beginning of the Summer term but only after they have produced a risk assessment showing how they can be safely run whilst adhering to social distancing and in line with our bubble approach (this could include zoning areas to try to limit bubbles mixing)